opalmer/pyfarm/docs/source/design/master_architecture.rst

-* **Agent Talkback:** Certain requests to the master may require us to communicate something with the client.
-More than likely this will be a 'talkback' server that simply send commands to agents from the masters
+* **Agent Talkback:** Certain requests to the master may require us to communicate something with the agent.
+More than likely this will be a 'talkback' server that simply send commands to agents from the masters.
+  This will not be used for direct replies instead it's intended for situations which may introduce latency such as pagination and sending commands to batches of agents.
 * **Referenced Resources (href):** Responses should reference other resources rather than containing all the information requested (perhaps include an override in the url?).
 For example 'processed jobs' for an agent